Subject Source: Library of Congress Subject Headings

 Found in 6 Collections and/or Records:

 Scope and Contents Collection contains 22 folders, containing six holograph poems, fourteen holograph letters, and one typescript letter.
-All of the poems in the collection have been published in Inter alia: The Complete Poetical Works of James Whitcomb Riley (New York, Grosset and Dunlap, 1937).
+All poems in the collection have been published in The Complete Poetical Works of James Whitcomb Riley (New York, Grosset and Dunlap, 1937).
 Of the fifteen letters in the collection, only one has been published.
 The letters are written to longtime friend of Riley, Howard S. Taylor.
-The letters are personal as well as literary in content and cover the years ...
+The letters are personal as well as literary in content and cover the years 1879 to 1915 (the...

-Overview This collection comprises letters written to Marguerite Wilkinson from contemporary American poets.
+Abstract This collection comprises letters written to Marguerite Wilkinson from contemporary American poets.
 The bulk of the correspondence was written in 1919, and primarily concerns Wilkinson’s poetry anthologies: Golden Songs of the Golden State (1917), New Voices (1919), Contemporary Poetry (1923) and The Way of the Makers (1925), with responses from authors to her requests for permission to use their poems.
-These responses frequently include suggestions of different poems or discussions of poetry ...
+These responses frequently include suggestions of different poems or discussions of...

-Overview The Pack Manuscripts document the creative genesis of one of a major American poet long-associated with Middlebury College.
+Abstract The Pack Manuscripts document the creative genesis of one of a major American poet long-associated with Middlebury College.
 Harold Bloom described Robert Pack as a “humane and eloquent poet who follows Robert Frost and Edwin Arlington Robinson in a major American tradition.”
 Pack was also a highly regarded teacher of American literature at Middlebury College who served as Director of the Bread Loaf Writers’ Conference from 1972 to 1995.
-His poems take inspiration from the landscape of ...
+His poems take inspiration from the landscape of...